Category Archives: Apple Silicon

 Wikipedia

-The M3 series will use the N3E architecture, an improvement on the N3 or 3nm process.
-The N3E process is expected to have a 15% performance boost and a 30% power saving improvement over the N5P process in the M2.
+The M3 series uses the N3E architecture 3nm process.
+The N3E process is purported to have a 15% performance boost and a 30% power saving improvement over the N5P process in the M2.

-The M3 series will be improved but probably not enough for most people to upgrade from a M2 equivalent.
-The M3 series will be improved enough for many people to upgrade from an M1 equivalent though.
+The M3 series is improved but probably not enough for most people to upgrade from a M2 equivalent.
+The M3 series is improved enough for many people to upgrade from an M1 equivalent but not all people will find value even in that upgrade.

 The brilliance of Apple silicon is the components of each one are the same.
 There are just more or less of them in each type.